-What Does The Institutional Ownership Tell Us About National Fuel Gas?
+What Does The Institutional Ownership Tell Us About National Health Investors?

-We can see that National Fuel Gas does have institutional investors; and they hold a good portion of the company's stock.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+As you can see, institutional investors have a fair amount of stake in National Health Investors.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see National Fuel Gas' historic earnings and revenue below, but keep in mind there's always more to the story.
+You can see National Health Investors' historic earnings and revenue below, but keep in mind there's always more to the story.

-Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
-National Fuel Gas is not owned by hedge funds.
-The Vanguard Group, Inc. is currently the largest shareholder, with 9.4% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 8.8% and 7.6%, of the shares outstanding, respectively.
+Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
+We note that hedge funds don't have a meaningful investment in National Health Investors.
+The Vanguard Group, Inc. is currently the largest shareholder, with 14% of shares outstanding.
+Meanwhile, the second and third largest shareholders, hold 9.4% and 4.8%, of the shares outstanding, respectively.

-We can see that insiders own shares in National Fuel Gas Company.
+We can see that insiders own shares in National Health Investors, Inc..
 This is a big company, so it is good to see this level of alignment.
-Insiders own US$87m worth of shares (at current prices).
+Insiders own US$114m worth of shares (at current prices).
 If you would like to explore the question of insider alignment, you can click here to see if insiders have been buying or selling.

 General Public Ownership

-The general public, with a 26% stake in the company, will not easily be ignored.
+The general public-- including retail investors -- own 29% stake in the company, and hence can't easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

-It's always worth thinking about the different groups who own shares in a company.
-But to understand National Fuel Gas better, we need to consider many other factors.
-For example, we've discovered 3 warning signs for National Fuel Gas (1 is a bit concerning!) that you should be aware of before investing here.
+While it is well worth considering the different groups that own a company, there are other factors that are even more important.
+For example, we've discovered 4 warning signs for National Health Investors (1 is a bit unpleasant!) that you should be aware of before investing here.

 But ultimately it is the future, not the past, that will determine how well the owners of this business will do.
 Therefore we think it advisable to take a look at this free report showing whether analysts are predicting a brighter future.